Ddjalex/AdBudgetData/replit.md

 - Add the Marketing API product to your app
 - Generate an access token with required permissions

-### 2. Auto-Discover Your Ad Accounts
+### 2. Add Your Ad Accounts Manually
 1. Click the **Accounts** button in the dashboard
-2. Click the green "Discover Ad Accounts" button
-3. The system will automatically fetch all Ad Accounts linked to your access token
-4. All accounts will be displayed with their status, currency, timezone, and business information
+2. Find your Ad Account ID in Facebook Business Settings
+3. Enter the Account Name and Account ID in the form
+4. Click "Add Account" to save the account

 ### 3. Switch Between Accounts
-- Use the dropdown selector on the dashboard to switch between discovered accounts
+- Use the dropdown selector on the dashboard to switch between your manually added accounts
 - Or click "Set Active" on any account card in the Accounts page
-- Only accounts with "Active" status can be set as the active account

 ## API Integration Details